Using vector layers

 ➜ Tonal corrections

-Note: All the functions or settings of the mentioned tools cannot be used in vector layers.
+NOTE: All functions or settings of the tools mentioned cannot be used in vector layers.

-As can be seen in the GIF below, with the cursor I go through and open the menus of the mentioned tools, but they appear disabled, an indication that they cannot be used.
+As you can see in the GIF below, with the cursor I move and open the menus of the tools mentioned, but they appear deactivated, an indication that they cannot be used.
 To use them we would have to use a raster layer.

-➜ Snap to layer below and then snap to layer below
+➜ Snap to bottom layer and then snap it to bottom layer

-If we create a vector layer, then we draw something and finally we create a new vector layer above and adjust it to the lower layer, when we want to couple it with the lower one, the normal clipping effect will be lost, since what was hidden until then will appear instead of disappearing when snapped to the bottom layer as it normally does.
-This may be due to a merge problem.
+If we create a vector layer, later we draw something and finally we create a new vector layer above it and adjust it to the lower layer, when we want to couple it with the lower one, the normal cropping effect will be lost, since what was hidden until then will appear instead of disappearing when attached to the lower layer as normally happens.
+This may be due to a fusion problem.
 So I don't recommend flattening vector layers, it's better to group them in a folder and use them separately.

 Now let's see what tools we can use.
-All the functions or settings of the tools mentioned below can be used in vector layers.
+All of the tool functions or settings mentioned below can be used in vector layers.

-Note: The fill functions of this tool cannot be used.
-If we have these options active, when we capture the figure in its vector layer, only the outline will appear, the fill will be non-existent.
-As you can see, within vector layers this function appears disabled, an indication that they cannot be used.
+NOTE: The fill functions of this tool cannot be used.
+If we have these options active, when we render the figure in its vector layer, only the outline will appear, the filling will be non-existent.
+As you can notice, within the vector layers this function appears disabled, an indication that they cannot be used.

 ➜ Curve tools